 The Northern California firestorm was a record-setter, causing at least $9.4 billion in insured damages and predicted to cost the US economy at least $85 billion dollars.
-The cause remains under investigation, although the scale and power of this firestorm Is unprecedented..
+The cause of the Northern California wildfires remains under investigation.
+Although the scale and power of this firestorm Is unprecedented.

 Also, within our own company, a dozen and a half of our employees evacuated their homes.
 Thereby, half of them losing their entire homes and contents.
 The few things they were able to take with them when evacuating are all that remains of their homes.
 We interrupted our business operations, both for safety and to help our neighbors.

 Furthermore, there is more to rebuild than just homes, though.
 The compass points of our community wiped out with the same fire-stoked sweep.
 So we are talking about community centers, parks, playgrounds and public safety buildings.
 Unfortunately and most noteworthy, some of these places that are crucial to our lives are not covered by FEMA grants.

 That realization is what led the Mendocino Family of Companies to set up the Redwood Valley and Santa Rosa Community Recovery Fund.
 We committed to helping communities in Mendocino and Sonoma counties.

 Thereafter, we will rebuild those community assets that are just as critical to recovery as rebuilding homes.
 So far, we are very proud of how the community has rallied around the rebuilding efforts.
 Several months after starting the fund, the total fund value has exceeded $500,000.
 So far, this fund has awarded grants that will: